Maximilien-Lehoux/granpy_bot/README.md

 # GranPy Bot, le papy-robot

-It's an application written in python via the flask module
+It's an application written in python and javascript via the flask module

 ## Getting started